TIBCOSoftware/tci-flogo/readme.md

 * Submit feature requests on our [ideas](https://ideas.tibco.com/?project=TCI) portal
 * Review the docs in this repo or on our docs [page](https://integration.cloud.tibco.com/docs/index.html) and let us know at `tci@tibco.com` what we've missed.
-* Contribute new activities or projects for our Web Integrator or Business Studio.
+* Contribute new activities or projects for our Flogo or Business Studio.

 ## Contributing
-If you want to build your own activities for Web Integrator please read the [docs](https://tibcosoftware.github.io/tci-webintegrator/).
+If you want to build your own activities for TCI Flogo please read the [docs](https://tibcosoftware.github.io/tci-flogo/).

 If you want to showcase your project, check out [tci-awesome](https://github.com/TIBCOSoftware/tci-awesome)